When was the last time you wrote a check? In this digital age of banking, writing checks and balancing a checkbook may seem like a thing of the past.

-- Have access to your most recent bank statements or transactions
+- Have access to your most recent checking account statement and bank statements or transactions.

-Banks charge fees as high as $35 for being overdrawn.
-Balancing your checkbook will help you make sure you have enough money in your account to cover all of your withdrawals and payments.
-It’s a way to have peace of mind knowing that your check won’t bounce or your debit card won’t be declined next time you’re at the checkout line.
+It’s a way to have peace of mind knowing that your check won’t bounce or your debit card won’t be declined the next time you’re at the checkout line.

-Keeping a checkbook register might seem like a thing of the past, but knowing exactly where your cash is going is a timeless need.
-It’s a great step to achieving your financial goals.
+Keeping a checkbook register might seem like a thing of the past, but knowing exactly where your cash is going is always necessary.
+It’s a great step to reaching your financial goals.